 Although it’s already been six weeks since BIKE Festival Willingen took place, I really wanted to write about it.
-I had such a great time there – above all because I participated in the Rocky Mountain BIKE Marathon, something completely new to me which I’d wanted to do for a while, but which also scared me a bit because I didn’t really know what to expect.
+I had such a great time there – above all because I participated in the Rocky Mountain BIKE Marathon, something completely new to me that I’d wanted to do for a while.
+It also scared me a bit, though, because I didn’t really know what to expect.

 In winter and spring, I’d spent a lot more time riding off-road than riding on roads, and at some point I really felt like doing a mountain bike marathon and thought if I didn’t take part in one soon, I might never do it.
 I tend to doubt my skills a lot, and I definitely can’t say they’re particularly good, but I’m getting better all the time and feeling safer all the time too.
 And one day when I thought I was actually not a hopeless case when it came to mountain biking, I signed up for the Rocky Mountain BIKE Marathon in Willingen.
 Even though you can decide during the race what distance you want to ride (53 km, 88 km or 116 km), I’d decided from the start that I wasn’t going to ride more than the short distance.
 After all, this was going to be the very first time for me to take part in such a race.